Youth Development Manager

 • Master's degree in Education, Psychology, Organizational Leadership, or related discipline

-• Experience coaching athletics, leading wilderness or experiential education programs, managing camps, or directing youth ministry at a scale requiring cohort management and outcome measurement
+• Experience coaching athletics, leading outdoor or experiential programs, managing camps, or directing youth ministry at a scale requiring cohort management and outcome measurement

-• Transitioned from classroom teaching into program leadership roles in EdTech, tutoring enterprises, youth-focused nonprofits, or school intervention initiatives
+• Transitioned from classroom teaching to program development or operations roles in EdTech, tutoring enterprises, youth-focused nonprofits, or school intervention initiatives

-• Early-career record of exceptional individual performance — academically, athletically, or professionally — prior to entering leadership positions
+• Early-career history of exceptional individual performance — academically, athletically, or professionally — prior to entering leadership

-• Strong conviction that the existing education system requires fundamental redesign and personal commitment to contributing to that transformation
+• Conviction that the existing education system requires fundamental restructuring and personal commitment to that mission

 Meet a successful candidate